Darqspeaker/Playground/README.md

 # Agile Playground
-Do what you what that keeps you running.
+Do what you want that keeps you running.